Everyone attending GALAXY AWAITS must have a Character submitted online and approved by Staff.

 Your Character cannot be a 1) Jango Fett clone, or 2) a Force-sensitive clone, or 3) a clone from a Star Wars character.

-Use ONLY Star Wars (Disney) Canon and/or GALAXY AWAITS canon for references to characters and events, never Legends/EU.
+Use ONLY Star Wars (Disney) Canon and/or GALAXY AWAITS canon for references to characters / events / places, never Legends/EU.

 You can play GALAXY AWAITS without seeing any Star Wars, though we do recommend the film, Star Wars Episode III: Revenge of the Sith, as a must-see since the In-Game timeline is set 11 years after.
 The film, Solo: A Star Wars Story, and the series Andor and Obi-Wan Kenobi are also highly recommended.